 Downey v.
 Public Storage and Perez v.
 Public Storage

 We are defending the United States’ largest self-storage operator, Public Storage, in two class actions filed in California alleging violations of Business & Professions Code Section 17200 and the Consumer Legal Remedies Act.
-In Downey, we successfully defeated a motion for class certification.
-Prior to trial in the Perez matter, we successfully moved to exclude testimony from all of the plaintiffs’ experts.
+We successfully defeated class certification in the Downey case in May 2018 and won a complete defense verdict in the Perez case at trial—one of only a handful of class action trials recently conducted in California.

 Independent Contractors v.
 Caviar